 Images are captured in JPEG format with two quality options; fine and superfine.
 Image quality is best around the central focal arranges.
 It doesn’t offer RAW shooting.

 The video quality is average.
 Image stabilization and Auto level option gives out steady videos, captured in HD (high definition) format.
-Nowadays, 4K shooting format for videos is found in cheap entry-level DSLR, and it is a slight turn off that this video format isn’t supported by this camera.
+Nowadays, 4K shooting format for videos is found in cheap entry-level DSLR, and it is a slight turn off that this camera doesn’t support this video format.

 Available video modes are (1920 x 1080 @ 60p / 35 Mbps, MP4, H.264, AAC), (1920 x 1080 @ 30p / 24 Mbps, MP4, H.264, AAC), (1280 x 720 @ 30p / 8 Mbps, MP4, H.264, AAC)

 There are 9 points AF system with face detection AF, continuous focus, and AF tracking on hands.
-Performance of AF is very satisfactory and responsive.9 points AF system is capable of focusing 9 points of an image if set on automatic mode.
+Performance of AF is very satisfactory and responsive.9 points AF system can focus 9 points of an image if set on automatic mode.

 There are manual focus options, too, so you can focus on the subject as per your requirement.